-SoCal Medic alluded to another trick in a comment he left for Part I.
+SoCal Medic alluded to another trick in a comment he left for Part 1.

 I have been taught two different ways, the first by obtaining V4R and evaluating that for ST Segment changes and the second by comparing Lead II to Lead III.

-You will notice that in Part II, the ST segment elevation in lead III is > than the ST segment elevation in lead II.
+You will notice that in Part 2, the ST-segment elevation is maximal in lead III over lead II (STE III > STE II).
 An examination of lead V4R confirms right ventricular involvement.

-In this case, the ST segment elevation in lead II is > than the ST segment elevation in lead III.
+In this case, ST-segment elevation is maximal in lead II over lead III (STE II > STE III).
 An examination of lead V4R confirms that there is not right ventricular involvement.

-Consider this table from Eskola et al. How to Use ECG for Decision Support in the Catheterization Laboratory – Cases With Inferior ST Elevation Myocardial Infarction.
+Consider Eskola et al. How to Use ECG for Decision Support in the Catheterization Laboratory – Cases With Inferior ST Elevation Myocardial Infarction.
 Journal of Electrocardiography Vol 37 No. 4 October 2004.